wdporter/i-am-that-vuepress/22-life-is-love-and-love-is-life/readme.md

 **Q:**&ensp;Then what is beyond?
 Emptiness?

 **M:**&ensp;Emptiness again refers only to consciousness.
 Fullness and emptiness are relative terms.
 The Real is really beyond — beyond not in relation to consciousness, but beyond all relations of whatever kind.
 The difficulty comes with the word ‘state’.
-The Real is not a state of something else — it is not a state of mind or consciousness or psyche — nor is it something that has a beginning and an end, beïng and not beïng.
+The Real is not a state of something else — it is not a state of mind or consciousness or psyche — nor is it something that has a beginning and an end, being and not being.
 All opposites are contained in it — but it is not in the play of opposites.
 You must not take it to be the end of a transition.
 It is itself after the consciousness as such is no more.
 Then words ‘I am man’, or ‘I am God’ have no meaning.
 Only in silence and in darkness can it be heard and seen.

 <script>
 export default {